vefunder/protocol-research-review/articles/AladdinDAO | CLever/Asset Risk Assessment - clevCVX clevUSD.md

 - The locked version of CVX (vlCVX) is used as the yield-generating asset.
 - The yield is derived from bribes (Votium delegation) and vlCVX rewards (a share of the Convex platform fee).
 - Users can borrow up to 50% of their collateral value.
-- Withdrawals may take up to 17 weeks, depending on time until vlCVX unlock.
+- Withdrawals may take up to 17 weeks, depending on the vlCVX unlock date.
 - The current harvest fee is 2% and will soon be increased to 20%.

 Here is a comparison of the four different strategies with CLever:

 - CVX Locking without borrowing: This strategy involves locking CVX without borrowing any additional funds.
-	-  Users may use this strategy in order to stay liquid (to a larget extent) as compared to other strategies that are possible with CLever
+	-  Users may use this strategy to stay relatively liquid compared to other strategies that are possible with CLever
 - Maximum borrowing without depositing in the furnace (farming elsewhere): This strategy involves borrowing the maximum amount possible, but not depositing the borrowed funds into the furnace.
 Instead, the borrowed funds are used for farming elsewhere.
-	- Users may deposit their borrowed clevTKN into liquidity pool to capture the incentives.
-This can bee a viable option in the case wher a user feels that yield from farming can generate better returns than simply putting their clevTKN into the furnace to swap it for TKN.
+	- Users may deposit their borrowed clevTKN into a liquidity pool to capture the incentives.
+This can be a viable option in the case when a user feels that yield from farming can generate better returns than simply putting their clevTKN into the furnace to swap it for TKN.
-	- This kind for farming is only viable when a borrower is confident with their leverage position.
+	- This kind of farming is only viable when a borrower is confident with their leverage position.
 - Maximum borrowing and depositing in the furnace (leverage farming): This strategy involves borrowing the maximum amount possible and depositing the borrowed funds into the furnace, also known as leverage farming.
 	- Users may deposit their borrowed clevTKN into the furnace when the swaps (from clevTKN to TKN) take less time to execute.
-User may go for this strategy when the yiels through liquidity farming are diluted and the funace offer a better deal to swap their clevTKN to TKN.
+Users may choose this strategy when the yields from liquidity farming are diluted and the furnace offers a better deal to swap their clevTKN to TKN.
 - Votium Delegation: This strategy involves delegating vlCVX to Votium to generate bribe yield.
 	- This strategy doesn't use CLever but is more of a comparison to understand a perspective of opportunity cost.